A Picture is Worth a Thousand Words

 If you’ve ever read about gymnasts, you know that these athletes begin at a young age, which I wasn’t.
 And, they aren’t already five feet tall, which I was.
 Needless to say, I was the only kid there who couldn’t do a proper forward roll or cartwheel and I towered over the class.
 But you know what?
 I didn’t feel bad about the misguided future career at all; because of my Dad.
 I had tried something that I felt strongly about, and he was proud that I did.
 His response was to “go for it” and enjoy the process.
 And I did.
 I spent many hours in the backyard under the big cherry tree next to the barn lot, enjoying that balance beam; not for a future career, but just for fun.

 While the kids were growing up, Gary was always the one who wanted “one more picture” amid the groans of the rest of us.
 Inside, I complained.
 I was ready to move to the next animal at the zoo or the next Civil War site, but he cheerfully instructed that we really needed “just one more.”
+Today, I am beyond grateful for the myriad of memories that can be experienced from those boxes of pictures.

-I love the picture of the time that Gary had strategically placed squirt guns, buckets of water, and water balloons behind trees and other objects in our backyard.
+I especially love the picture of the time that Gary had strategically placed squirt guns, buckets of water, and water balloons behind trees and other objects in our backyard.
 Then, he called the kids and said that he wanted to talk with them.
 Obediently taking their places at the picnic table, they wondered what the talk was going to be about.
 Suddenly, Gary grinned and let loose, starting the water war.
 He hadn’t told me about his plan either, so I quickly ran into the house to grab the camera to capture a memory that is precious today.

 When I read the Bible and experience the Lord through a personal relationship with Him, what picture do I see?
 First, I see a Heavenly Father who created mankind to be in fellowship with Him.
 Read the first few chapters of Genesis, and you’ll see the remarkable love of our Creator.
 Even when sin entered the picture, God’s love for us didn’t change.

+When I look at God I see a loving Father who protects, provides, guides, teaches, and instructs, to only name a few.
 The ultimate demonstration of God’s sacrificial love toward us is Jesus and the cross.
 “But God demonstrates his own love for us in this: While we were still sinners, Christ died for us.”
 Romans 5:8